 Close up image of a Ranger in uniform standing on the beach looking out at the ocean banner image

-Council's Rangers are responsible for investigating complaints and enforcing legislation throughout the Eurobodalla Shire.
-Our Rangers work to provide consistent law enforcement to keep people safe and protect the environment, while ensuring community members can continue to enjoy the local area and lifestyle.
+Council's rangers are responsible for investigating complaints and enforcing legislation throughout Eurobodalla.
+Our rangers work to provide consistent law enforcement to keep people safe and protect the environment, while ensuring community members can continue to enjoy the local area and lifestyle.

-Most of the work done by Rangers is in response to requests from community members, and often involves an investigation.
+Most of the work rangers do, is in response to requests from community members and often involves an investigation.

 Contact us